Renters Liability Insurance

 How much renters liability coverage is necessary?

 The amount of personal liability insurance you should carry depends on your specific situation.
 Policy limits usually start somewhere around $100,000 but can be increased.
-Those with significant assets will naturally need to increase their liability protection, but there are a number of reasons to increase your liability limits, including:
+Those with significant assets will naturally need to increase their liability protection, but there are several reasons to increase your liability limits, including:

 • Your net worth (the higher it is, the higher your limits should be)